LE-5: LE-5A

 The LE-5A was a heavily redesigned version of the LE-5 intended for use on the new H-II launch vehicle's second stage.
 The major difference is that the operation of the engine was switched from the gas generator to expander bleed cycle.
 The LE-5A was the world's first expander bleed cycle engine to be put into operational service.
 Cryogenic liquid hydrogen fuel for the cycle is drawn through tubes and passages in both the engine's nozzle and combustion chamber where the hydrogen heats up incredibly while simultaneously cooling those components.
 The heating of the initially cold fuel causes it to expand, and it is utilized to drive the turbine for the propellant pumps.

 LE-5B

 The LE-5B was a further modified version of the LE-5A.
 The changes focused on lowering the per-unit cost of the engine while continuing to increase reliability.
 The modifications veered towards simplification and cheaper production where possible at the cost of actually lowering the specific impulse to 447 seconds, the lowest of all three models.
 However, it produced the highest thrust of the three and was significantly cheaper.
 The primary change from the 5A model was that the 5B's expander bleed system circulated fuel around only the combustion chamber as opposed to both the chamber and the nozzle in the 5A.
 Alterations to the combustion chamber cooling passages and constituent materials were made with special emphasis on effective heat transfer to allow this method to be successful.
+The engine can be throttled to 5% idle mode.